-For application nformation and to contact the program coordinator see the website www.congressionalintern.ttu.edu.
+For application information and to contact the program coordinator see the website www.congressionalintern.ttu.edu.

 The Institute for Studies in Pragmaticism offers an undergraduate course and a graduate-level course on methods and logical problems associated with interdisciplinary endeavors in science.
 The only prerequisite is approval of the instructor.
 Students in any branch of Texas Tech University or Texas Tech University Health Sciences Center are eligible to enroll.

 Interdisciplinary Studies courses support students in the transition to and from university life.
-“Tech Transition: The Freshman Seminar” (IS 1100) is designed for entering freshmen to smooth the transition of students from high school to the university, focusing on academic, social and personal skills needed to make that transition successfully.
+"Raider Ready: Freshman Seminar" (IS 1100) is designed for entering freshmen to smooth the transition of students from high school to the university, focusing on academic, social and personal skills needed to make that transition successfully.
 The one-hour interdisciplinary studies course is taught by faculty from throughout the university in a collaborative approach to address the major concerns of incoming students.

 IS 1100 is a general university course with sections composed of 20 to 25 students from the freshman class without regard to college or major.
 It cannot be taken pass/fail.
 Freshman student athletes must take both IS 1100 and 1200, with the latter designed specifically to meet the unique demands and constraints on first-year student athletes.